Electrical Work Permit Requirements in Washington, DC

 If you live in an HOA community: interior electrical work rarely requires HOA approval.
 Exterior electrical additions (outdoor lighting, EV charger installations, visible conduit) may need architectural review in some communities.

-Estimated Project Timeline in Washington
+Estimated Project Timeline

-Timeline is based on Washington's typical About 2 weeks permit processing time.
+Timeline is based on the typical about 2 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Check Now, Free →Building Department Contact